szilvia-csernus/expense-app/README.md

 If an image needs to be updated:
 1. Re-connect with the same command used earlier: `aws ecr get-login-password --region eu-west-2 | docker login --username AWS --password-stdin <your-amazon-account-number>.dkr.ecr.eu-west-2.amazonaws.com`
-2. Update the image locally with `docker-compose build`
+2. Update the image locally with `docker-compose -f docker-compose.aws.yml build`
 3. Re-tag the aws version with: `docker tag expense-app-backend:latest <your-amazon-account-number>.dkr.ecr.eu-west-2.amazonaws.com/expense-app-backend:latest` - Don't forget the latest tags!
 4. Push it up to AWS ECR like earlier: `docker push <the-repositoryUri>`